cs2103aug2015-w10-4j/main/README.md

 This is an example to change the path to the save file to new_file.txt.
 After this command, any changes made will be saved to the new file.

+## mark task as completed  (command: mark)

+       mark 1

+This is an example to mark task 1 that is showing on the screen completed, to view that tasks that marked completed, key in " search done".

+## unmark task as completed  (command: unmark)

+       unmark 1

+This is an example to mark task 1 that is showing on the screen completed, to view that tasks that marked completed, key in " search done".

+## search tasks (command: search/find)

+       search task

+This is an example to search any tasks that contain "task" in their name.

+noted we allowed multiple level of searching. for e.g. after the first search

+1. task1 loc nus
+2. task2 loc home
+3. task3 loc school

+is displaying on the screen

+key in "search loc home"

+1.task2 loc home

+will be shown on the screen

+we also allowed user to search according to time. for e.g.

+        search by today

+tasks that due by today will be shown on the screen

 ## Exiting the program
 You can exit the program by issuing the command

 	exit